-- In 2011 alone, MSPCA took in 4,661 adult cats that were made available for adoption in its centers around the state.
-This was a 10% increase over the previous year.
+- The MSPCA took in 7,692 cats in its centers around the state.

-- 2,507 adult cats have found new homes during our fee-waived adoption events!
+- Thousands of adult cats have found new families during fee-waived adoption events.

-- We expanded our efforts to help community cats – feral and free-roaming cats who reside in neighborhoods and need our help – with:
+- We expanded our efforts to help feral and free-roaming cats who reside in neighborhoods and need our help:

 - Offering free housing and feeding stations to compassionate caretakers of community cats